NO BAKE (Except for Base) CHOCOLATE CAKE (Lingots au Chocolat) – Low Carb, Gluten Free, Sugar Free

 Bake for about 15 minutes.

 Remove from the oven and let cool completely.
-(Preferably refrigerate for a few hours after reaching the room temp for it to be hard so that it will be easier when placing it on top of the chocolate.)
+(Preferably refrigerate for a few hours after reaching the room temp for it to be hard so that it will be easier to handle when placing it on top of the chocolate.)

 When cooled, cut the edges so that it will fit into the top of the loaf pan.